safing/web/_posts/2021-03-23-attributing-dns-requests-on-windows.md

 While researching this issue we found that disabling the DNS-Client seemed to be a rather much requested action and quite common for Windows users.
 Most often, Windows users asked for this in order to work around bugs or to improve some aspect of their network performance.

+### The Bummer
-So we decided to take the easy route and just disable the DNS-Client upon installation, because it's only a caching stub resolver with no other functionality, right?
+So we decided to take the easy route and just disable the DNS-Client upon installation, because it is only a caching stub resolver with no other functionality, right?
 Right?

-### The Bummer

 No.

-Apparently, the DNS-Client is much more than "just" and caching stub resolver.
+Apparently, the DNS-Client is much more than "just" a caching stub resolver.
-Maybe it should have been a stronger hint to us that Microsoft removed the ability to stop it directly - we had to change a value in the registry and reboot in order to get rid of it.
+Maybe it should have been a stronger hint to us that Microsoft removed the ability to stop it directly - we had to change a value in the registry and reboot the system in order to get rid of it.

-The first reports we got, that made us aware that there is much more to this service, were about VPN clients not working correctly.
+The first reports we received that made us aware that there is much more to this service, were those of VPN clients not working correctly.
-Some of these clients wanted to change the configured DNS server in Windows (which is a good thing - it prevent DNS leaking), but as it turned out, the responsible Windows service for handling these changes is ... the DNS-Client!
+Some of these clients wanted to change the configured DNS server in Windows (which is a good thing - it prevents DNS leaking), but as it turned out, the responsible Windows service for handling these changes is ... the DNS-Client!
 With every report of another broken application that we could attribute to the disabled DNS-Client service, we started to realize that we needed a better solution.

 All research regarding to finding another way to see the DNS requests without disabling the DNS-Client turned up no viable options - we dismissed the crazy ones: